 Each ingredient is added through an intuitive search that suggests possible matches as you type.
 Throughout the site, information icons provide helpful hints that put the most relevant FDA labeling requirements in easy-to-understand language.
 ReciPal guides you through available label options to fit on your package, making it difficult to select one that is inappropriate.
 It prompts you to include allergen warnings as well as suggesting possible positive health claims to consider.
 If you make a change in your recipe, you can see the updated label instantly, and as a web service ReciPal can reflect new FDA food label regulations as soon as they take effect.

 Similar to how we step our customers through applying for their first UPC barcode via the GS1 US web site, we recommend ReciPal to get Nutrition Facts on new food products.
 The first recipe can be analyzed with a free trial, and additional recipes can be analyzed either for $19 per recipe or as a monthly subscription.
 We don’t make money off our referral to either GS1 or ReciPal, but see these referrals as a way to help you complete your labeling more quickly — which lets you focus more on the other important aspects of a successful product launch.
-For a quick checklist of ingredients for your food label, click here.

 Alex Henkel, President